-(Go to GIGABYTE's website for the latest memory support list.)
+(Go to GIGABYTE's website for the latest supported memory speeds and memory modules.)

-- Always turn off the computer and unplug the power cord from the power outlet before installing the memory to prevent hardware damage. - Memory modules have a foolproof design.
+- Always turn off the computer and unplug the power cord from the power outlet before installing the memory to prevent hardware damage. - · Memory modules have a foolproof design.
 A memory module can be installed in only one direction.
-If you are unable to insert the memory, switch the direction.
+If you are unable to insert the memory, switch the direction,